 The Louisiana Montessori Association (LMA) is a state-authorized nonprofit organization.
 Our association of independent, nonpublic Montessori schools is committed to the belief that this child-centered approach to learning helps foster the full development of the child's potential as a human being.

 LMA works alongside the Louisiana Department of Education as the governing body for nonpublic Montessori schools in our state.
 We approve schools for state accreditation and assist Montessori teachers in achieving state certification, helping to ensure state-approved quality standards in Louisiana Montessori schools.

 In 1965, Sister Mary Francis Borgia, a Dominican nun, began recruiting teachers in the Montessori philosophy of education in Southern Louisiana.
 Around 1971, she founded Our Lady of the Elms Montessori School in New Orleans.

 Around the same time four other Montessori schools were founded in Louisiana: Children's House Institute for Learning and Development (New Orleans), Children's House (Baton Rouge), Montessori School of Baton Rouge, and the Montessori School of Shreveport.
-These schools were headed by Barbara Burnett, Michelle "Mike" Streiffer and Shirley Schwartz, Michelle Galasso Williams, Vera Kramer, Peggy and Norman Kinsey, and Neilson Jacobs.
+These schools were headed by Barbara Burnett, Michelle "Mike" Streiffer and Shirley Schwartz, Michaela Galasso Williams, Vera Kramer, Peggy and Norman Kinsey, and Neilson Jacobs.
 These individuals gained their teacher education diplomas from the St. Nicholas Center in England and AMI in Sri Lanka.

 As the Montessori community became established, teachers from other backgrounds began joining the scene.